Ramiz Brahimaj: Ultimate Fighting Championship

-Brahimaj was scheduled to face Takashi Sato on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker but the fight was scratched due to one of Brahimaj's cornermen testing positive for COVID-19.
+Brahimaj was scheduled to face Takashi Sato on June 27, 2020 at UFC on ESPN 12 but the fight was scratched due to one of Brahimaj's cornermen testing positive for COVID-19.

-Brahimaj made his UFC debut against Max Griffin on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
+Brahimaj made his UFC debut against Max Griffin on November 7, 2020, at UFC on ESPN 17.
 He lost the fight via technical knockout due to a doctor stoppage after Brahimaj's ear was split open in round three.

-Brahimaj faced Sasha Palatnikov on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
+Brahimaj faced Sasha Palatnikov on August 21, 2021, at UFC on ESPN 29.
 He won the fight via technical submission due to a rear-naked choke in round one.

-Brahimaj faced Court McGee on January 15, 2022, at UFC on ESPN: Kattar vs. Chikadze.
+Brahimaj faced Court McGee on January 15, 2022, at UFC on ESPN 32.
 He lost the fight via unanimous decision.

-Brahimaj, as a replacement for Jonny Parsons, faced Micheal Gillmore on February 26, 2022, at UFC Fight Night: Makhachev vs. Green.
+Brahimaj, as a replacement for Jonny Parsons, faced Micheal Gillmore on February 26, 2022, at UFC Fight Night 202.
 He won the fight via rear-naked choke submission in round one.

 Brahimaj was scheduled to face Michael Morales on July 30, 2022, at UFC 277.
 However, Brahimaj was forced out the event in mid July due to an undisclosed injury.

 Brahimaj was scheduled to face Carlston Harris on February 18, 2023, at UFC Fight Night 219.
 However, Brahimaj was pulled from the event citing neck injury.

 Brahimaj faced Themba Gorimbo on May 18, 2024, at UFC Fight Night 241.
 He lost the bout by unanimous decision.

 Brahimaj faced Mickey Gall on November 16, 2024 at UFC 309.
 He won the fight by knockout in the first round.
 This fight earned him his first Performance of the Night award.

 Brahimaj was scheduled to face Oban Elliott on May 31, 2025 at UFC on ESPN 68.
 However, Elliott had to withdraw due to visa issues and was replaced by Billy Ray Goff.
 Brahimaj defeated Goff via a guillotine choke submission in the first round.
 This fight earned him another Performance of the Night award.

 Brahimaj faced Austin Vanderford on October 4, 2025 at UFC 320.
 He won the fight via a guillotine choke submission in the second round.

+Brahimaj faced Punahele Soriano on February 21, 2026 at UFC Fight Night 267.
+He lost the fight by unanimous decision.

+Brahimaj faced Neil Magny on August 15, 2026 at UFC 330.
+He lost the fight by technical knockout in the second round.